Morphisms of Berkovich curves and the different function: Combinatorial Riemann-Hurwitz formula

 \subsubsection{A classification: the terminology}

 We will classify special $\delta$-morphisms by the characteristic type: tame, mixed or wild, and by the structure of $\Gamma$.
 Since $g(\Gamma)=1$, one of the following possibilities holds: (B) $\Gamma$ contains a loop (the bad reduction case), (G) $\Gamma$ contains a vertex $r$ of genus $1$ (the good reduction case).
-As we will see, in the mixed and wild cases, case (G) splits to two: (O) $r$ is of valency 2 (ordinary reduction), (S) $r$ is of valency 1 (supersingular reduction).
+As we will see, in the mixed and wild cases, case (G) splits to the two cases: (O) $r$ is of valency 2 (ordinary reduction), (S) $r$ is of valency 1 (supersingular reduction), and in the mixed case there is also a possibility (ME) that $r$ is of valency 3.
 Also, it will be convenient to split the supersingular case to (S) and (SS).
-The latter can be thought of as "strongly supersingular".
+The latter can be thought of as ``strongly supersingular".
+In \S\ref{doubelcover} below, mixed and wild cases correspond to the case when $p=2$, and then case (SS) corresponds to the case $|j|\le|256|$ while supersingular reduction is obtained already when $|j|<1$.